 Dr. Ali

-Nick Gerhardt is a distinguished authority in the field of home improvement, bringing over five years of writing experience and a strong journalistic background to TrustedCompanyReviews.com.
-As a trusted contributor, Nick specializes in creating unbiased, well-researched reviews.
+Nick Gerhardt is a distinguished authority in the field of finance and products as they relate to home improvement and personal accounting, bringing over seven years of writing experience and a strong journalistic background to TrustedCompanyReviews.com.
+As a trusted contributor, Nick specializes in creating unbiased, well-researched financial company and product reviews.

 Dr. Ali